With a Walk-In Closet, the Possibilities Are Plentiful

 Narrow Walk-In Closet Ideas

 If your closet has tight quarters, consider small walk-in closet ideas that keep the floor clear and instead utilize vertical space.
-Try breaking up cabinets with open shelving.
-Since you probably don’t have the space for an island, add personality to a blank shelf with coffee table books, a jewelry display and even some dried florals.
+Try breaking up cabinets with open or floating shelving.
+Since you probably don’t have the space for an island, add personality to a blank shelf with coffee table books, a jewelry display, and even some dried florals.

 Men’s Walk-In Closet